Real Estate Math

 These are great tools to get the students using and thinking about large numbers.
 In the beginning of the year, I have my students "go shopping" in one of the aforementioned magazines.
 Given a budget of $5,000,000, the students must purchase three houses, with at least one priced over $1,000,000. (since we are in Southern California, that isn't a problem in the least)

 Once the houses are "bought" (cut out from the magazine), the students write a check for each one.
-This is where they practice writing large numbers in both word and standard forms (if you wanted, you can have them write it in expanded form on the "memo" line)
+This is where they practice writing large numbers in word, expanded and standard forms

 Then, the students have to input the checks into their check register.
 They must add up the checks to see how much they spent in total, as well as subtract the house prices from the original $5mil.
 Subtraction across zeros at its finest ;)